Stuffed Artichokes (Qaqocc mimli)

 - Pull petal through teeth to eat/scrape meaty portion.

-- When you are at the artichoke heart remove top spiky part (usually violet) and eat bottom part of heart.
+- When you are at the artichoke heart remove top spiky part (usually violet) and eat bottom part of the heart.

 I love the petal’s ‘meat’ and also the artichoke heart.
 They have different taste but both are delicious.